NandyAkash/just-fly-client-repo/README.md

 ### User can check there orders and can also cancel the order they want to cancel.

 ### There is two roles.
-One for All Users and another for ADMIN ( which is set as email nandyak81@gmail.com in Header.js.
-It can be changed just put your mail there to check some other options )
+One for All Users and another for ADMIN

 ### Some of this sites option like ( Add an extra Offer Package, View all Users orders and Cancel them ) is only visible when logged in as ADMIN